iCliniq Logo

 Hello doctor,

 I had pulmonary TB and underwent six months of continuous medication as suggested by the doctor.
-There was blood in the sputum a few times and the sputum test showed negative but based on the CT scan (computerized tomography) doctor suspected pulmonary TB (Tuberculosis).
+There was blood in the sputum a few times, and the sputum test showed negative.
+However, based on the CT scan (computerized tomography), my doctor suspected pulmonary TB.
 I was recommended medicine for six months.
-I gained 6.61 pounds weight and there was no blood in sputum during this period.
+I gained 6.61 pounds weight, and there was no blood in the sputum during this period.

-I consulted another doctor based on the same CT scan and he says there is no need to extend the medicine.
-There will always be a 1 to 2 percent chance of TB recurring even after taking medicine for another three months.
-He says that since TB is detected early and sputum was negative, hence there is no need to extend medicine.
+I consulted another doctor based on the same CT scan, and he said there was no need to extend the medicine.
+There will always be a 1 to 2 percent chance of TB recurring, even after taking medicine for another three months.
+He says that since TB was detected early and sputum was negative, there is no need to extend medicine.
 I have attached the first and last CT scan reports for your reference.
 These are some queries in this regard.

 1) What does the current CT scan report say about TB?

-2) Whether should I take TB medicine for another three months?
+2) Should I take TB medicine for another three months?

 3) Is there always a 1 to 2 percent chance of TB recurring even after the completion of medicine?